shanji361/XeniumMistyAnalysis/README.md

 ### 8.1.1 (Optional): Find Suitable Juxtaview and Paraview Radii for Your Dataset
 ---
-The following code is optional.
-Run it only if you want to find an appropriate juxtaview and paraview radii based on the spatial distribution of your cells.

-The neighbor.thr parameter in add_juxtaview() sets the maximum distance between two cells for them to be considered neighbors in the juxtaview.
-Here, we calculate the distribution of distances to each cell’s nearest neighbor to suggest reasonable thresholds.
-For more details about parameters in `add_juxtaview()` `or add_paraview()` please see the [MISTy documentation](https://saezlab.github.io/mistyR/reference/index.html).
+The goal of this section is to determine suitable radii for defining juxtaviews (immediate neighborhoods) and paraviews (broader tissue environments).
+The analysis proceeds in two steps: first, by summarizing nearest-neighbor distances to suggest candidate thresholds for the juxtaview, and second, by testing different paraview radii to evaluate how many cells contribute under a Gaussian weighting scheme.
+The neighbor.thr parameter in `add_juxtaview()` sets the maximum distance between two cells for them to be considered neighbors, while the `l` (radius) parameter in `add_paraview()` defines the effective radius of influence for broader tissue neighborhoods.
+For additional details about the parameters, see the [MISTy documentation](https://saezlab.github.io/mistyR/reference/index.html).
-.

-neighbor.thr parameter in `add_juxtaview()` is the maximum distance between two cells for them to be considered neighbors in the juxtaview.
-To select an appropriate neighbor.thr for the juxtaview, we first calculate the distribution of distances between each cell and its nearest neighbor.
-This gives a data-driven starting point for candidate thresholds.

 ```{r, eval = FALSE}
 # Calculate pairwise distances between all cells